Gaara95/website/arduino_basics/arduino_basics.md

 ### Building the robot

-**Mounting the motors and castor:**

 unscrew the big nut on the motors:

-and send the motors axle side through the mounting hole on the chassis:
+And send the motors axle side through the mounting hole on the chassis:

-and then screw on the nut back to the motor:
+Then screw on the nut back to the motors:

+Now slide the wheels onto the motors axles and tighten the screws on the motors till the wheels are firmly connected to the motors, don't tighten too much or you could ruin the threading on the wheels:

 Now with the screws and nuts mount the castor to the bottom front of the chassis:

+Use screws to mount the Arduino to the top of the chassis:

+Use more screws to mount the ultrasonic sensor to the front of the chassis:

+Screw the motor driver board to the top of the chassis:

 ### The code
 ```